 Mapping edges of space / Munch's atelier, Ekely

 The exploration started in 2014 which was the first year I started painting at Ekely.
-The name is just a fact, one can't go back in time and meet Munch, however the studio exists as a tangible cast of an encountering of the present space connected to the past.
-One can't go back in time, however one can return to the same space.
+I have returned every year, trying to make sense of this encountering of Munch and nostalgia.
+One cannot go back in time and meet Munch, however the studio exists as a tangible cast of an encountering of the present space connected to the past.
+One can return to the same space.
 The studio is what remains, immortal in a way through its physicality.
 A tangible landscape of memory.
 The memory of the past resides in the buildings structures.
 Here, the thick walls penetrating the past into the remaining presence.
-The name of Munch becomes nameless, just being in a building, a cast of the past, one can dissolve into the space.
 Become one with the present.
 Here the exploration begins.

 Exploring the space at Ekely; here combining visual dialogs consisting of a series of small paintings with the existing space of Edvard Munch.
 What dialog appears?
 Can we translate language between the past, present and future?
 Connecting the dialog to the painting “ seated model on the couch” , by Edvard Munch, the anonymous face reflects a dialogue of language and the edges of in-between spaces, of identity and how it actually reflects a space that is both visible and invisible, an encounter of someone we may never meet.
 Here, the dialog can begin.